CWW0233/Generative_AI_Research_49371718/README.md

 - For edits, **create a new branch** first, then submit a Pull Request.
 - Keep the folder structure organized to make collaboration easier.

-## 📌 Contact
-For questions or suggestions, please contact: [Your Name or Email]